marabelotti/KoebeRealizations.jl/README.md

 # Koebe Realizations

-Computes a Koebe realization of a 3-dimensional polytope following [Variational principles for circle patterns and Koebe's theorem](https://arxiv.org/abs/math/0203250).
-The input is the vertex-facet description of a polytope.
+This code computes a Koebe realization of a 3-dimensional polytope following [Variational principles for circle patterns and Koebe's theorem](https://arxiv.org/abs/math/0203250), which we call Koebe realization.
+This implementation is motivated by the paper [Algebraic Degrees of 3-Dimensional Polytopes](https://link.springer.com/article/10.1007/s10013-022-00559-2), of which Mara Belotti is one of the authors.

 ## Installation